Telephone: +44(0) 2476528416

 Please book a slot hereLink opens in a new window

 I joined the Department of Economics as a Teaching Fellow in Economics in November 2020.
 I completed my PhD in Economics in 2020 at the University of East Anglia.
-My research interests are in the areas of political economy, public finance, intergovernmental fiscal relations, and globalisation.

 - Political Economy